smitesh-sutaria/edge-desktop-virtualization/tiber/tiber_flash_partition.md

-# Flashing TiberOS 3.0 SRIOV Image and creating partitions on Host System
+# Flashing TiberOS 3.0 SR-IOV Image and creating partitions on Host System

-This guide provides instructions to bring up the TiberOS 3.0 SRIOV image onto a host system.
+This guide provides instructions to bring up the TiberOS 3.0 SR-IOV image onto a host system.
 The steps include
 1. Booting Host system with Ubuntu Live CD.
 2. Setting up the environment to flash and create partitions.